Complaints and CommentsYour school would like to hear from you if you:

-are happy with the service it provides and would like to compliment the staff and its pupils
+- are happy with the education it provides and would like to compliment the staff and its pupils

-have a complaint or concern.
+- have a concern or complaint.
 All complaints will be taken seriously and given full and proper consideration.

 When things go well, it is very helpful if parents express their approval.
 Maintenance of high levels of staff commitment, morale and motivation are essential to the provision of the best education for your child.
 Positive feedback really helps.